My three-year-old daughter cut her own bangs this week.

 Because she has these big curls, and her hair is seemingly unruly, there really isn’t a rhyme or reason to any particular style she has.
 She only ever has one style, which is best described as awesome.

-Those unruly curls, however, have completely diminished anyone’s ability to see that she butchered the first 2 inches of what used to be hair (it is very, very short).
+Those unruly curls, however, have completely diminished anyone’s ability to see that she cut her own bangs… er, she butchered the first two inches of what used to be hair (it is now very, very short).

 Same with my job search.
-I had that imaginary sign, and it devastated me, and I felt like an outcast, and that was not doing anyone any good.
+I had that imaginary sign.
+It devastated me.
+I felt like an outcast, and that was not doing anyone any good.
 I’m sure it hurt how I presented myself at networking meetings, in interviews, etc.

 But it JUST DIDN’T MATTER.